bytesapart/hungergames/README.md

 1. When running for the first time, the Google messages window will open from a Google Chrome window, scan the QR code there from your phone google messages application
 1. Yenjoy!

-### If you are executing using the EXE:
+### If you are executing using the EXE or .APP or Linux Binary:

 1. **Please make sure that your laptop/computer does not switch off display or go to sleep.
 Change settings to never got to sleep!**
-1. Before doing anything, install google messages on your android or ios device
+1. Before doing anything, install google messages on your android (For iOS device, follow Setup_iOS.pdf)
 1. Make it your default messaging application
 1. Go to the 3 dots and select messages for Web
 1. Go to command prompt and run "main.exe".
 You can also have a "settings.txt" in the same folder to run the